bweatherson/demons/latest-export.md

 In Newcomb's Problem, CDT says that one should take one box.
 What Demon predicts is not causally dependent on what Chooser selects.
 So we can use P1 and P2 as states.
 Let $z$ be the probability of P1, and hence the probability of P2 is $1-z$.
 Then the expected value of taking one box is $zx$, while the expected value of taking two boxes is $zx + y$.
 Without yet knowing what $z$ is, a question that will become rather important as we go on, we know that $zx + y > zx$, so taking two boxes has higher value.
 So that's what one should do.

-## Making The Theories Precise {#edtcdtprecise}
+### Making The Theories Precise {#edtcdtprecise}

 So that's the basic picture of EDT and CDT.
 But as I alluded to earlier, setting out the basic picture isn't quite the same thing as setting out a theory.
-In this section I'll flag some factors that need to be settled
+In this section I'll flag some factors that need to be settled to turn them into a theory.

+**NOT COMPLETE**

+### Non-Unique Solutions {#nonunique}

+ - Say about 1; almost dominance
+- Say about 2; basically link to decisiveness chapter
+- Say about 0; basically link to dilemmas chapter

+**NOT COMPLETE**

-## Defensivism {#defensivism}
+### Defensivism {#defensivismintroduced}

-- Given probabilities after decision making, the view makes sense (by causal standards)
-- Not weakly dominated
-- This is also a post-decision rule
+- Just give a definition

+**NOT COMPLETE**

+## Games and Decisions {#gamesdecisions}

+This section goes into a bit of detail about the connection between game theory and decision theory.
+If you want much more background on game theory, I've included some explanations of the key concepts in Appendix \@ref(gametheory).
+The point of this section is that the connection between game theory and decision theory is much tighter than a lot of theorists have realised.

-## Newcomb Games {#newcombgames}
+### Newcomb Games {#newcombgames}

-The example involving the friend can be used to generate an interesting variant of Newcomb's Puzzle, due to Frank @Arntzenius2008.
-Keep the contents of the boxes the same, including that the demon puts $x$ into the first box iff the demon predicts only one box will be taken.
+Let's start with an interesting variant of Newcomb's Puzzle, one which is used to good effect by Frank @Arntzenius2008.
+Keep the contents of the boxes the same, including that Demon puts $x$ into the first box iff they predict only one box will be taken.
 But this time both boxes are clear.
-Now the chooser has the same view as the well-meaning friend.
+Now Chooser can see exactly what is in each box before making a decision.
 What should they do?

 We can model this problem using the following decision tree.